-All appointments are subject to review by the Board, as advised by the People, Culture and Governance Committee (formally the Nominations Committee).
+All appointments are subject to review by the Board, as advised by the People, Culture and Governance Committee.
 It is anticipated that a minimum term of three years will be served with a further three-year term subject to the agreement of the Board.
 Annual extensions may be considered thereafter, normally up to a maximum nine-year term.
 Directors follow an induction programme on joining the Board and further training on specific subjects is undertaken as necessary.
-New Directors must retire and seek re-election at the first Annual General Meeting (AGM) following appointment.
-All other Directors submit themselves for re-election annually.
+New Directors must retire and seek re-election at the first

+Annual General Meeting (AGM) following appointment.
+All other Directors submit themselves for reelection annually.